// Filter icons // Map icons // Social Icons

 Details

-The Northern Rivers Rail Trail is a shared recreation and nature trail traversing some of the most spectacular countryside in Australia.
-When completed, the 132 kilometre trail will connect Murwillumbah, before tracking south through the Tweed Valley to Crabbes Creek, through the Byron Shire to Eltham, and on through Lismore and Bentley, finishing at Casino.
+The Northern Rivers Rail Trail is a shared recreation and nature trail that winds through some of the most picturesque countryside in northern New South Wales.
+When fully completed, the 132-kilometre trail will connect Murwillumbah to Casino, passing through historic villages, rolling farmland and scenic valleys.

-Two sections are completed and are now open.
+Two sections of the trail are now open.

 Features